Kesims/ccna3-resources/modules/acl-concepts.md

 **Named ACLs** are more flexible and easier to manage.
 They can be edited without changing the sequence number, and can be applied to specific interfaces.
 They are also more descriptive and easier to understand.
 The `ip access-list` command is used to create named ACLs.

 ![img.png](../images/named_acl.png)

+---

-## Configuring ACLs on Cisco routers
+## Configuring standard ACLs on Cisco routers

 ### Syntax for numbered standard IPv4 ACL: